 Did the TA promptly arrive at class?

-Were students comfortable asking TAs questions?
+Were students comfortable asking the TAs questions?

-Was the TA well prepared for class, small group, and individual meetings?
+Was the TA well-prepared for class, small-group, and individual meetings?

 When confronted with unexpected questions or changes to the learning environment, how flexible was the TA?

-5. Open-ended questions
+6. Open-ended questions

 In addition to including questions that ask students to rate a course on a numerical scale, instructors can also ask students open-ended questions to get a well-rounded view of their class’s effectiveness: